projectcapsule/capsule/docs/operator/references.md

     podSelector: {}
 ```

-Please, refer to [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) documentation for the subjects of a NetworkPolicy.
+Please, refer to [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) documentation for the subjects of a _NetworkPolicy_.

-The assigned NetworkPolicy is inherited by any namespace created in the tenant.
+The assigned _NetworkPolicies_ are inherited by any namespace created in the tenant.

 ```yaml
 apiVersion: networking.k8s.io/v1